uswds/uswds-site/pages/patterns/create-a-profile/address.md

 permalink: /patterns/create-a-profile/address/
 layout: styleguide
 category: Patterns
-lead: The physical and mailing address patterns help users to enter their address successfully.
+lead: The physical and mailing address patterns help users enter their address successfully.

 ---

 {:.margin-bottom-2}
 ## What problem does this solve?
-While most addresses in the U.S. follow a specific pattern, there are unique variations in some rural areas and the U.S. territories.
+While most addresses in the U.S. follow a specific pattern, there are unique variations in some rural areas, U.S. territories, and military posts.
 In addition, some people are unhoused or in temporary housing, and may need to specify a mailing address that is different from their physical address —  particularly in disaster relief and recovery situations.

 {:.site-component-section-title}
 ## Physical address

 ## When to use this pattern
-Use this pattern when you need to parse out the specific parts of the address and you need the physical location of an individual.
+Use this pattern when you need the physical location of a person and you need to parse out the specific parts of the address.
 This may be important when determining benefits eligibility, for disaster recovery purposes, or other reasons.
-Since physical addresses may be temporary, consider asking for a mailing address, too.
+Since physical addresses may be new, temporary, or not currently served by the U.S.P.S. consider asking for a mailing address, too.
+Physical addresses may be where a building or property is located, or potentially where a displaced individual is currently located.
+Mailing addresses are where postal mail must be sent.

 ## When to consider something else
-If you need to collect addresses that may not fit this format (for example, international addresses for citizens living overseas) consider using something else.
+This pattern supports domestic U.S. addresses, including the U.S. Territories and military outposts.
+If you need to collect addresses that may not fit this format, such as international addresses for citizens living overseas you will need to [use something else](https://www.upu.int/en/Postal-Solutions/Programmes-Services/Addressing-Solutions).

-If you don’t need to be able to parse out the individual pieces of an address, consider letting users type the entire address into one large text area.

 ### What’s the solution
-Provide all the fields needed for a user to provide a physical address, even if it is a Google Plus Code.
+Provide all the fields needed for a user to provide a physical address, even less conventional attributes like a [Google Plus Code](https://maps.google.com/pluscodes/).

 ## Guidance